 Beverly Beach State Park offers plenty of activities for all types of visitors.
 Activities range from surfing to flying kites and beachcombing along several miles of the beach both to the north and south of the park.
 Other attractions within the park include hiking and biking.
 During the off-season, whale watching from Otter Rock is very popular.

 RV visitors can expect a variety of weather depending on which month they visit.
-Temperatures from November to April average in the mid-50s and from May to October visitors can expect mid to high 60s.
-The rainy season along the Oregon coastline is November through March where visitors can see up to 12 inches of rain.
+Temperatures from November to April average in the mid-50s.
+From May to October, visitors can expect mid to high 60s.
+The rainy season along the Oregon coastline is November through March, during which visitors can see up to 12 inches of rain.

 RV Rentals in Beverly Beach State Park

 Transportation in Beverly Beach State Park